SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 {What Pepper Says} || {What Pepper displays on the tablet}

 Ex.
 Hello, human || (｡◕‿◕｡)
-In this example, Pepper will say "Hello, human" while displaying an emoticon smiley face.
+In this example, Pepper will say 'Hello, human' while displaying an emoticon smiley face.

 Note that in the section of what Pepper says, QiChat is allowed: